carlosonunez/cloud-native-example-app/ERRATA.md

 - **Healthiness Probes**: This app is missing healthchecks.
 These are easy enough to add, but I didn't want to wait the 15+ minutes for a cluster to get spun up, so I left them out.
+- **Infrastructure integration testing**.
+See [Infra integration testing](#infra-integration-testing) for more.

+## Infra Integration Testing

+This codebase includes an example of validation-based infrastructure testing.
+This approach tests that the infrastructure code will generate the infrastructure we expect before applying any configuration.

+A more complete example would follow up on this by adding integration tests to ensure that the infrastructure created matches our expectations.
+There are several tools that help with this, like Goss and Testinfra.